ArnaudDalbecC/INF6804/README.md

 # INF6804
-IA - Cat Face Generators
+AI - Cat Face Generators

+Comparing DCGan, VAE and Diffusion architectures for the task of generating new cat pictures.